-When we get a question like that, in most case, you had multiple vendor pushing you to go VOIP.
-There is not a one size fit all scenario for all business.
-Depending on each individual business, there may NOT be a reason to.
-We had quite a bit of business call us and ask us if we still install digital phone system, because they can’t find any vendor that can and still willing to do it.
-If you are in this situation, give us a call, we offer free consultation to help you understand whether or not it make sense.
+When we get a question like that, in most cases, you have multiple vendors pushing you to go VOIP.
+There is not a one-size-fits-all scenario for all businesses.
+Depending on each company, there may not be a reason to.
+We had quite a bit of business call us and ask us if we still install digital phone systems because they can’t find any vendor that can and is still willing to do it.
+If you are in this situation, give us a call.
+We offer free consultation to help you understand whether or not it makes sense.

 Is Cloud and VOIP the same?

-Cloud and VOIP is not the same.
-Cloud in general is often refer to data, server, storage that you pay another vendor, provider, or a hosted solutions to maintain it for you.
-Prior to the cloud, most business have 1 or more local servers.
+Cloud and VOIP are not the same.
+Cloud, in general, often refers to data, server, and storage that you pay another vendor, provider, or a hosted solution to maintain for you.
+Before the cloud, most businesses had one or more local servers.
 Technically, if you have those servers connected to the internet and users are remoting in and using it, that is considered cloud.
-The only difference is really how reliable it is.
-Do you have multiple internet in case one of your internet goes down.
+The only difference is how reliable it is.
+Do you have multiple internet in case one of your internet goes down?
 Do you have redundancy built into the servers and or your network?
-Do you have backup battery and or generator in case you have power issues?
-Just because you move everything to the cloud, doesn’t mean you should not have a check and balance or audit in place to make sure your data are being backup and and maintain.
-VOIP on the other hand is just a protocol.
+Do you have a backup battery or generator in case of power issues?
+Even if you move everything to the cloud, you should still have a check and balance or audit to ensure your data are backed up and maintained.
+VOIP, on the other hand, is just a protocol.
 It stands for Voice over Internet Protocol.
-You can have a VOIP phone system on premise that doesn’t allow any users to work remotely due to security reasons.
+You can have a VOIP phone system on the premises that doesn’t allow users to work remotely for security reasons.
 It is still using VOIP locally.
-VOIP is just a protocol, a language that allow devices that support the same language to talk to each other.
-How it is being design or implemented is what make it more or less flexible, more or less secure, more or less affordable, etc. If you are in a situation where you can’t decide to go with voip or having issues choosing which carrier, give us a call.
+VOIP is just a protocol, a language that will enable devices that support the same language to talk to each other.
+How it is being designed or implemented makes it more or less flexible, more or less secure, and affordable.
+If you are in a situation where you can’t decide to go with Voip or having issues choosing which carrier, give us a call.
 We offer free consultation to help you.
-We are not tie to one carrier or manufacturer, that makes it more flexible.
+We partner with multiple vendors or manufacturers, making it more flexible.

 Data Cabling – FAQ